-The Wake Forest LLM Program in American Law is a one-year program designed for international lawyers and students who have law degrees from institutions in their home countries and desire to enhance their legal careers by studying the laws of the United States.
+The Wake Forest Law LL.M. degree program is designed primarily for international lawyers and students who hold a first degree in law from their home countries and desire to enhance their legal careers by studying the laws of the United States.

-Features a supportive mentoring program, a number of special opportunities, and the talents of Wake Forest's dedicated faculty.
-The Wake Forest University School of Law has offered strong international programs for over a decade, and many faculty members are experts in international legal issues.
+A supportive mentoring program that includes both J.D.'s and the talents of Wake's dedicated faculty.
+Wake Forest Law has offered strong international programs for over a decade and many faculty members are experts in international legal issues.

-The LL.M.
-Program at Wake Forest University School of Law has a long-standing tradition for preparing its graduates for significant leadership roles.
+The LL.M. program at Wake Forest University School of Law has a long-standing tradition for preparing its graduates for significant leadership roles.
 Its alumni include prominent private attorneys, judges, government officials, in-house attorneys, general counsels, and S.J.D. candidates.
-Our graduates typically return to their home countries to resume or advance their legal careers in corporate law, public policy, litigation, public service, investment banking, and a wide range of other specialties related to international law.
+Graduates typically return to their home countries to resume or advance their legal careers in corporate law, public policy, litigation, public service, investment banking, and a wide range of other specialties related to international law.